AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 Adobe Campaign provides a platform for designing cross-channel customer experiences and an environment for visual campaign orchestration, real-time interaction management and cross channel execution.

-In addition to all the existing features available with the console, we've built a web interface to provide practitioners with an integrated, intuitive and consistent user experience.
+In addition to all the existing features available with the console, we've built a new modern web-based user interface to simplify marketing campaign design and delivery, and consistent with Adobe Experience Platform native applications experience.

 ## Alpha features

-This modern web-based interface is currently only available to Alpha practitioners with the following capabilities:
+This web interface is currently only available to Alpha practitioners with the following capabilities:

 **Modern, intuitive and unified experience**